 Lisbon lemon trees have an upright, spreading habit, and regular pruning will help to keep their shape, produce a strong canopy, and encourage healthy and abundant fruit production.

 Pruning is best done after harvesting, and it should involve a technique referred to as "skirting."
 Removing low-hanging branches allows better air circulation and reduces the chance of problems with fungal diseases and pests developing.

 Lemon trees are one of the easiest citrus fruits to propagate from cuttings.
 These are best taken in late spring or early summer from healthy, new growth that doesn't have any fruit or flowers yet.

-Mulching isn't recommended with lemon trees as they don't like soggy conditions.
+Mulching isn't recommended with lemon trees because they don't like soggy roots.
 If you're expecting frosts, it's better to keep them in a container that can be moved inside for overwintering.

-Select a warm and sunny spot if you want your tree to continue producing fruit.
+Select a warm and sunny spot indoors if you want your tree to continue producing fruit.